curious-containers/curious-containers.github.io/cc-agency.md

 *As cc user.*

 Edit `~/.config/cc-agency.yml` and add the individual docker-machines in the `controller.docker.nodes` dictionary.
-If you are connecting to remote machines, the docker-engines must listen on a port.
+If you are connecting to remote machines, the docker-engines must listen on a TCP port (see [Docker documentation](https://docs.docker.com/edge/engine/reference/commandline/dockerd/#daemon-socket-option)).
 Using TLS is optional, but recommended.
 If you are not using TLS, remove the corresponding `tls` sections from the config.

 ```yaml
 controller: